 When Hiring Managers are screening candidates for a job or contract, asking the right interview questions is essential to finding the right fit for the company.
 Common interview questions will include traditional and non-traditional questions, as well as both closed and open-ended interview questions.

-Performing a successful job interview will require asking the right questions to find a good fit for the job and company, and the better you interview, the more you will learn about your candidates and the work they can perform.
+Choosing an effective interview structure and performing a successful job interview will require asking the right questions to find a good fit for the job and company, and the better you interview, the more you will learn about your candidates and the work they can perform.

 A common misconception among Hiring Managers is that it's expected for the candidate to come out and say why he or she is a great fit for the company - when in fact, it's the interviewer's job to ask the right questions and take the lead in order to understand the candidate and their work qualifications.